We provide all the information you need to know about French immigration for expats from EEA countries looking to live, work, and study in France.

 The permit (membre de la famille d’un citoyen de l’Union), which is free of charge, will be issued within six months.
 It is valid for up to five years and must be renewed two months before it expires.

 Brexit and UK citizens in France

-There were over 150,000 British citizens living in France as of 2011, and there will be no change to the rights and status of UK nationals living in the EU while the UK is still in the EU, but moving to France from the UK could now become more complicated in future years, although it’s currently too soon to tell exactly how, or if, Brexit will affect British citizens in France or British citizens hoping to immigrate to France.
+There were over 150,000 British citizens living in France as of 2011.
+There will be no change to the rights and status of UK nationals living in the EU while the UK is still in the EU.
+Moving to France from the UK may become more complex in the future.
+It’s too soon to tell exactly how, or if, Brexit will affect British citizens in France or British citizens hoping to immigrate to France.